yukidiscordbot/Yuki-Public/README.md

 Welcome to Yuki's github page.
 In this page you can see the code behind Yuki.

-## ▶ Note
+## ▶ Before Install
-This version is not recommended to self-host since there is a high possibility that the code will gonna mem-leak your server.
+Not finished since this milestone is far away from completed README.

 ## ▶ Self-Hosting
-Not done yet.
+You cannot self-host this milestone due to major code changes in `integer` that will make the installation error out, the developers are already working on a fix for this package error.